Illumina/strelka/docs/userGuide/README.md

 somatic variation.
 The general depth guideline for the normal sample is either one half the tumor depth or ~30x, whichever is higher.

+As described above, Strelka's joint germline analysis is limited to family scale (10s of samples), and not intended to support case/control or population analysis.

 ## Input requirements

-The sequencing reads provided as input to Strelka are expected to be from a paired-end sequencing assay.
-Any non-paired reads in the input are ignored by default during variant calling.
+The input sequencing reads are expected to come from a paired-end sequencing assay.
+Any non-paired reads in the input are ignored by default except to double-check for putative somatic variant evidence in the normal sample.

 Strelka requires input sequencing reads to be mapped by an external tool and provided as input in BAM or CRAM format.